30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Camelia Art Cafe

-Among the cutest cafes in the city.
+One of the cutest cafes in the city.
 They make fantastic cakes, they’re pet friendly, and have both vegan and gluten-free options on the menu.

 Recommended: Any of their cakes, I have a soft spot for their vegan cheesecake.